pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 # Configuration API for Dart SDK

-Dart API reference for configuring PubNub for real-time apps.
-Keep code blocks, parameters, and critical details.
+Dart API reference for configuring PubNub in real-time apps.
+Preserve unique keysets, set a required userId, and initialize PubNub with optional networking, parsing, and crypto modules.

 ## Configuration

-Create configurations for different subscribe keys using a Keyset.
-Use KeysetStore to store your Keysets.
-Names must be unique; only one default keyset is allowed.
+Create configurations per subscribe key using a Keyset.
+Use KeysetStore to hold Keysets; names must be unique and only one default keyset is allowed.

 ### Method(s)